-- Launched our inclusive recruitment policy which focuses on ensuring the greatest number of diverse candidates when hiring in our portfolio companies and across Bridges.
+- We continue to apply our inclusive recruitment policy which focuses on ensuring the greatest number of diverse candidates when hiring in our portfolio companies and across Bridges.
 This policy involves using blind recruitment tools, collecting diversity data from recruitment firms we work with, and providing training to colleagues on tackling biases.